The Famous Flames: Origins

 James Brown began singing with the R&B group the Cremona Trio while growing up in Toccoa, Georgia.
 In 1949, Brown, then sixteen, was sent to a juvenile detention center after committing several offenses of armed robbery.
 While at the detention center, he formed a group called the Swanees, which included Johnny Terry.
 The band made their own instruments, including a comb and paper, a washtub bass and a drum kit made from lard tubs, while Brown himself played "a sort of mandolin [made] out of a wooden box."
 This led to Brown's first nickname, "Music Box".

 In 1952, Brown's reform school baseball team played another team that featured Bobby Byrd and they soon became friends.
 Shortly after, Byrd and his family offered to be Brown's sponsors for an early prison release.
 Brown was paroled on June 14, 1952, on the condition he not return to his hometown.
 In response, Brown moved into Byrd's parents' home in Toccoa, finding work as a dishwasher and also trying short careers as a boxer.

 Around this time, Byrd had formed the gospel vocal group, the Gospel Starlighters.
 Within a year, the group wanted to perform R&B but was afraid of being confronted by church leaders for "singing the Devil's music".
 This led the group to perform R&B under the name The Avons, which included members such as Troy Collins, Doyle Oglesby, Sylvester Keels and Willie Johnson.
-After deciding to focus primarily on R&B, the Starlighters ended and formed new R&B group the Avons.
+After deciding to focus primarily on R&B, the Starlighters ended.

 In 1954, Brown again turned his attention to music with the group the Ever Ready Gospel Singers, which included his old reform school friend, Johnny Terry, who had been paroled at approximately the same time as Brown.
 However, when the group failed to get a recording deal they disbanded, leading Brown to return to Toccoa.
 Later in 1954, the Avons faced a tragedy when Troy Collins died in a car accident.
 Byrd asked Brown to replace Collins.
 At first, lead vocals were split between Byrd, Keels and Brown.
 Johnny Terry was also asked to join and he brought in a guitarist, Nafloyd Scott, and Fred Pulliam replaced Willie Johnson.
 It was around this time that the Avons changed their name to The Toccoa Band in order to avoid confusion with two other groups also named the Avons.
 Under their manager, Barry Tremier, the group began playing instruments, with Brown playing drums and Byrd the piano.